PladsElsker/glo-7030-projet/CONTRIBUTING.md

 ---

+## :inbox_tray: Adding New Package & Building New Module

+1. If you add new package to project, you must add it in `requirements.txt` too.
+2. If you building new module, you must write how to use it in `readme.md`.
+---

 ## :memo: **Commit Naming Rules**
 1. You are free to name your commits as you see fit on your working branch.
 2. When performing a **squash merge**, the commit message must be **clear and meaningful** in relation to the changes introduced.